 There are a huge range of different societies to get involved with, so to help you understand, we’ve broken them down into the following categories:

 If it’s a sense of adventure you’re after, or you simply like to keep fit, develop some skills and have lots of fun then taking part in a physical activity could be just for you!
-Physical activities accommodate people of all abilities and exist primarily for recreation not competition.
+Physical activities strive to accommodate people of all abilities and exist primarily for recreation not competition.

 Passionate about your beliefs?
-Take part in or witness the experience offered by our vibrant community of religious societies.
+Take part in or witness the experience offered by our vibrant community of faith societies.
 Our faith based societies are for believers and nonbelievers alike.
 Read the bible but still not sure?
 Tried the Koran and not convinced?
 We will be running debates throughout the year that will put religion into the spotlight so you can discuss its main themes and make up your own mind.

 Being part of an academic society is a fantastic way to gain the most from your studies, but that’s not all they offer, it’s a brilliant way to network with people at all levels of your course.
 The atmosphere is one where you can share ideas and thoughts on your work, go on field trips not offered by your course, or even lobby the University on issues you are unhappy about.
 There’s no doubt that joining an academic society will be beneficial to your CV and allow you to see your course from a new angle.